Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       Goto line 759 and move the caret to MyFrame (the one after the new).
       Press Ctrl-Right Arrow.
       This will take you the constructor of MyFrame.
-      Goto line 768 move the caret over ModalWindow and goto (Ctrl-Right).
+      Goto line 768 move the caret over EngageUIWindow and goto (Ctrl-Right).
-      ModalWindow is a subclass of wxWindow defined in (sub-block) WX BRIDGE STRUCTURES AND FUNCTIONS.
+      EngageUIWindow is a subclass of wxWindow defined in (sub-block) WX BRIDGE STRUCTURES AND FUNCTIONS.
-      Goto line 776 and move the caret over modal_init and goto.
+      Goto line 776 and move the caret over engageUI_init and goto.
-      modal_init is where the modal toolkit is initalised.
+      engageUI_init is where the EngageUI is initalised.

       Note that goto using ctrl-right goes to the destination, expands it
       and collapses the previous viewing context.